Brunei travel guide

 Adultery (involving a Muslim) and close proximity between the sexes is deemed an offence under Bruneian Law and may attract a fine, imprisonment or both.
 In some circumstances, it may also attract corporal punishment.
-Under the new Sharia criminal code it is also an offence for any person who consumes any food, drink or tobacco in public during the fasting hours of Ramadan.
+Under the Sharia code it’s also an offence for any person to consume food, drink or tobacco in public during the fasting hours of Ramadan.
 You could be fined up to B$4,000 and/or imprisoned for up to 1 year.

 Possession of pornographic material is illegal.

 Homosexual activity is illegal.
 See our information and advice page for the LGBT community before you travel.

 There are severe penalties for drug offences in Brunei including, in some cases, the death penalty.
 Other crimes may attract caning and lengthy prison sentences.